 Linda Button brings experience as a classroom teacher, administrator, and higher education instructor to her teaching of methods and curriculum at the University of Colorado at Colorado Springs.
 Dr. Button began her career as an elementary classroom teacher, and later taught special education and literacy to students in grades K-20, in addition to being a Title I reading teacher.
 As a district curriculum coordinator and administrator, she helped guide the development of standards, curriculum, and assessment in literacy, and served as a leader to faculty in language arts, social studies, foreign language and music for twenty six schools at the elementary, middle and high school levels.

-Dr. Button is active at the state level in the Colorado Council of the International Reading Association.
-She is editor of the Colorado Communicator, the online newsletter for the organization, and is she is a member of the CCIRA Conference Committee.
+Dr. Button has been active at the state level in the Colorado Council of the International Reading Association.
+She served as editor of the Colorado Communicator, the online newsletter for the organization, and has been a member of the CCIRA Conference Committee.
 Dr. Button’s research interest includes literacy assessment, and the integration of literacy, mathematics and science to support learning.
-She is currently working on a research project involving the use of picture books for children in the United States and China.

 University of Northern Colorado - 1980